 These are gregarious birds that gather in large flocks and will mix with other waterfowl, particularly other types of geese.
 They are powerful fliers and have larger, more efficient lungs than many other bird species, adaptations that ornithologists believe are essential for their demanding, high-altitude migration.
 While migrating, they typically form V-shaped or J-shaped formations, with lead geese falling back when exhausted.
 On land, they walk well and graze continually.

-The nest is a shallow scrape lined with down, but occasionally bar-headed geese will nest in trees.
-The eggs are plain, dull white or a pale buff, and there are 3-8 eggs in a typical brood.
+The eggs of bar-headed geese are plain, dull white or a pale buff, and there are 3-8 eggs in a typical brood.
 Young females may lay their eggs in an older, more established female's nest, though such parasitic eggs rarely hatch.

 Only one brood is raised each year.

 Bar-headed geese are not considered threatened or endangered, though they are susceptible to habitat loss and persecution from farmers where large flocks may be damaging grain crops.
 In some areas, these geese are hunted, and their eggs may be collected for food.

 These geese are particularly vulnerable to avian influenza, and it is feared that they may be able to transmit the disease to humans either through direct contact or in their feces.